-- Yarmouth’s Sweetser Farm Preserve
+- Yarmouth’s Sweetsir Farm Preserve

 - North Yarmouth’s Dunn’s Depot Royal River Boat Access (OTHP and Baston Park)

-- North Yarmouth’s Old Town House Park
+- North Yarmouth’s Old Town House Park (nearby)

-- RRCT’s Dunn’s Depot Trails
+- RRCT’s Dunn’s Depot Trails (nearby)

 - North Yarmouth’s Chandler Brook Preserve

 - RRCT’s Packard Farm Preserve (being expanded and renamed in 2021)